MambaStrike24/AI-Trading-Agent/README.md

 For each configured symbol the pipeline performs:

-1. **Run agents** – gather technical, market, social and news data.
+1. **Run agents** – gather LLM-based commentary.
-2. **Compose strategy** – aggregate agent reports into a full trading plan (entry, position sizing, risk management, exit and trade management).
-3. **Backtest** – simulate a simple buy‑and‑hold over the recent period.
-4. **Persist and update portfolio** – save agent outputs, strategy and backtest results while recording any open or closed positions.
+2. Optionally feed the combined reports into separate strategy or backtesting utilities.

 ## Step‑by‑Step Usage